 The following day, yet another sighting would find its way into the Idaho newspapers.

 Just What Was Happening In America In The Summer Of 1947?

-On the 1st July in Twin Falls, around ten “flying discs” would move across the sky.
-And in a tight V-formation to boot.
+On the 1st July in Twin Falls, around ten “flying discs” would move across the sky in a tight V-formation.
 Two people would witness the surreal incident, forest rangers, Hunter Nelson and Walter Nicholson.

 The men were marking trees ready for the crews who would follow them.
 They would notice a “buzzing” sound coming from above them.
 As both men turned their attention upward, they could see the shiny objects.
 They remained in sight for around a minute before disappearing into the distance.